Flax Seeds for Hormones: Science-Backed Benefits Every Woman Should Know

 - Omega-3 fatty acid

-- Fiber and micronutrients
+- Fibre and micronutrients

 1: Lignans: Plant-based phytoestrogens